The Dallas Mavericks journeyed once again into overtime only to fall again, this time to the Minnesota Timberwolves 114-106.

 The Mavericks host the Philadelphia 76ers Tuesday night in their last opportunity to “practice” with an average team before facing a couple of juggernauts, the Miami Heat and Memphis Grizzles.
 Previews coming up on The Smoking Cuban.

-Tags: Andrei Kirilenko Bernard James Chris Kaman Dallas Dallas Mavericks Darren Collison DeShawn Stevenson Dirk Nowitzki DirkNowitzki Elton Brand Featured J.J.
+Tags: Andrei Kirilenko Bernard James Chris Kaman Dallas Dallas Mavericks Darren Collison DeShawn Stevenson Dirk Nowitzki DirkNowitzki Elton Brand J.J.
 Barea Jason Kidd Kevin Love Mavericks Mavs Minnesota Timberwolves Nicola Pekovic O. J. Mayo Ricky Rubio Shawn Marion Timberwolves Twolves Vince Carter